| Comment: Outcomes and visions Ilora Finlay

 We must recognise the serious nature of the report drafted by the Comité Consultative National d’Ethique pour les Sciences de la Vie et de la Santé (CCNE; National Consulting Ethics Committee for Life Sciences and Health) entitled, ‘Fin de vie, arrêt de vie, euthanasie’ (end of life, put an end to life, euthanasia).
 We must extol the firm stance taken against continuous therapy, and the reference in the report to the importance of patient autonomy, but, above all, the explicit reference to ‘the promotion of values, beyond which there would be no society’.

-Modernity, Britain and the culture of cremation
+| Modernity, Britain and the culture of cremation Lisa Kazmier

 pp 134-137